termie/farmboy/README.rst

 you'll likely want to launch the instances and then query the API for the IPs you'll be using to interact with them.

-For these situations Farm Boy gives you a few templates for launching instances in different environments that you can modify with your details, and a tool to query your instances and cache the IP configuration locally.
+For these situations, FarmBoy gives you a few templates for launching instances in different environments that you can modify with your details, and a tool to query your instances and cache the IP configuration locally.